How to Write SEO-Friendly Content in 2018 (A Step by Step Guide)

 - Check the number of keywords for which your competitor is ranking.

-- Check the list of keywords, their volumes, keyword difficulty, CPC, etc.Tip: for a better analysis and perception of your competitors’ metrics, install MOZ toolbar (free chrome extension).
+- Check the list of keywords, their volumes, keyword difficulty, CPC, etc.Tip: for a better analysis and perception of your competitors’ metrics, install MOZ toolbar (one of the essential free SEO chrome extensions).

 c) Don’t forget to use Latent Semantic Keywords (LSI Keywords)